oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 - Timezone handling (`tzset()`, and the Berkeley timezone API)
 - Clock handling (`clock()`, `clock_getres()`)

-The only function that doesn't fit here is `difftime()`, which swears it isn't just a subtraction.
+The only function that doesn't fit here is `difftime()`, which is [just a subtraction](https://git.musl-libc.org/cgit/musl/tree/src/time/difftime.c).
-Although in libc's such as musl, [it's actually just a subtraction](https://git.musl-libc.org/cgit/musl/tree/src/time/difftime.c).

-Out of these, clock handling, system level APIs for setting the time, Alarm/Timer handling (which has as much to do with signals as it does time), And NTP correction are probably out of scope.
+Out of these, clock handling, system level APIs for setting the time, Alarm/Timer handling (which has as much to do with signals as it does time), And NTP correction are out of scope.
 This leaves:

 - Getting the current time
 - Converting system time to calendar format